bigfix/developer.bigfix.com/site/reference/types/month-and-year.md

 # unique value of &lt;month and year&gt; : month and year with multiplicity

-Returns the unique values of a given list of &lt;month and year&lt; types, removing duplicates and sorting by value.
+Returns the unique values of a given list of &lt;month and year&gt; types, removing duplicates and sorting by value.

 # year of &lt;month and year&gt; : year